-As a Girl Scout Leader I am always looking for new ways to have my whole troop work on an art project.
+As a leader I am always looking for new ways to have my whole troop work on an art project.
 We have all heard of murals, but have you tried something as simple as a Troop American Flag.
 The girls will have fun getting a little messy while also making something you can proudly display at your meeting location, attach to a float in a parade or even a great backdrop for pictures.
 As you can see in this one here of some of my girls at a World Thinking Day event.

 Today I will share with you exactly how we made our troop American Flag.
 Along with some suggestions of how to use your new art piece.

 - Pen or Pencil to draw outline

 - Paper towels and wipes for clean up